Policy Number: 55

 A. Bacterial Meningitis

-- a student who is thirty (30) years of age or older on the first day of the semester;
+- a student who is twenty-two (22) years of age or older on the first day of the semester;

 - a student who is enrolled only in online or other distance education courses at the university.